sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 The true and false variables are set at task runtime (or your code) and can be overridden within verbs if needed.
 This will not carryover after the verb is finished executing.

 > Fine Point: As mentioned earlier, there are constants like STR which resolved to the integer code 2.
 OBJ resolves to the integer code of 1.
 Thus if you were to execute code such as `typeof(#15840) == TRUE` you would get a truthy response, as typeof() would return `1` to denote the object's integer code.
 This is a side effect of `true` always equaling 1, for compatibility reasons.

-> Fine Point: As of the writing of this, ToastCore does not support using @prop or @set to set a property to true or false.
-You can however, set a property via code to true or false.

 #### Getting and Setting the Values of Properties